TZstatsADS/Spring2020-Project1-petkunm/README.md

 + Project summary: Like artists in most fields, songwriters often use their platforms to express political views.
 In this analysis, I evaluate sentiment within song lyrics to answer several related questions:

-++ What types of patriotic and political words do songwriters feel positively or negatively about?
+-What types of patriotic and political words do songwriters feel positively or negatively about?

 -Do different genres express different political views?